kbialek/deye-inverter-mqtt/README.md

 Generally there are three types of inverters documented in the specification: **string**, **micro** and **hybrid**.
 In the table below you can see, that the metrics are assigned to specific groups.
 Empty value indicates a general purpose metric, that is available in all type of inverters.
-You should specify the set of groups that is appropriate for your inverter in `DEYE_SENSOR_GROUPS` environment variable, otherwise only general purpose metrics will be reported over mqtt.
+You should specify the set of groups that is appropriate for your inverter in `DEYE_METRIC_GROUPS` environment variable, otherwise only general purpose metrics will be reported over mqtt.
 Typically you should set it to either **string** or **micro**.
 Additional groups may be added in the future.